epccs/parts_epccs/Docker.md

 rsutherland@inventree2:~$ sudo rm -rf ~/inventree-docker/inventree-data
 ```

-## To Do List

-Notes to remind me what I am working on

-- ALLOWED_HOSTS and CSRF_TRUSTED_ORIGINS setup for Ubuntu 24.04
+## ALLOWED_HOSTS and CSRF_TRUSTED_ORIGINS setup for Ubuntu 24.04

 Browsers show ERR_CONNECTION_REFUSED.
 Try to Run Django Dev Server on port 8000 to see error mesages.
 Problem is the Gunicorn processes keeps restarting, so this overrides the default entrypoint (/bin/ash ./init.sh) to run a shell and sleep forever, preventing Gunicorn from starting automatically.
-Update the inventree-server section as follows in this debug session.
+Update the inventree-server section of docker-compose.yml as follows for use in this debug session.
 Two terminals are used and comments are added so you can tell when they are switched.

 ```bash
 rsutherland@inventree2:~/git/InvenTree/contrib/container$ nano ~/git/InvenTree/contrib/container/docker-compose.yml